Recurring Saturday Night Live characters and sketches introduced 2011–12: Drunk Uncle

-Drunk Uncle (Bobby Moynihan) appears on Weekend Update to deliver a rambling monologue deriding the culture of the day, in particular young people, food, and technology.
+Drunk Uncle (Bobby Moynihan), real name Dale Norway, appears on Weekend Update to deliver a rambling monologue deriding the culture of the day, in particular young people, food, and technology.
 In each sketch, he complains about people not dressing up for a particular event.
 Each sketch also features Drunk Uncle singing one or more poorly-rendered songs, rambling on about things, Seth Meyers insisting he's too drunk, and Drunk Uncle making one or more politically incorrect statements toward minorities or immigrants.
-Drunk Uncle is a stereotypical middle-aged blue-collar American (an exterminator by trade) who is married with an extensive family.The Huffington Post wrote in November 2012 that "Moynihan provides the perfect vessel for the spirit of avuncular alcoholism...He covers every aspect of your typical drunk uncle, including 'back in my day' folksy-isms, a luddite cynicism of all modern technology and quaint anti-immigration rants, all of which inevitably give way to mournful laments on his own failures in life."
+Drunk Uncle is a stereotypical middle-aged blue-collar American (an exterminator by trade) who is married with an extensive family.
+Originally written by Colin Jost, an earlier prototype of the character was inspired by Moynihan trying to make his friend Chris Gethard laugh.The Huffington Post wrote in November 2012 that "Moynihan provides the perfect vessel for the spirit of avuncular alcoholism...He covers every aspect of your typical drunk uncle, including 'back in my day' folksy-isms, a luddite cynicism of all modern technology and quaint anti-immigration rants, all of which inevitably give way to mournful laments on his own failures in life."
+Moynihan later created a plot for a potential Drunk Uncle movie, in which the character would save the world from aliens, in addition to quitting alcohol.

 Moynihan told Newsday that Drunk Uncle "is probably the funnest [of his characters] to do right now, by far, just because the process of writing it is the funnest part in the world."
 Moynihan co-writes the Drunk Uncle appearances with Colin Jost.

 In December 2012, Moynihan appeared as Drunk Uncle with Seth Meyers at 12-12-12: The Concert for Sandy Relief.